Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ``transcript`` can detect transcripts based on the coverage.
 Most of the transcript assembly tools are focus on eukaryotic transcript.
 Due to this, we constructed a subcommand which is based on the nucleotide coverage data, given gene annotations and several parameters that can be set by the user.

-For importing the information about libraries, please refer to section of :ref:`The input format of libraries for running ANNOgesic`.

 - **Required files**